 Adjust the Action

-There are two aspects to adjusting the action.
+Re-tune the guitar to pitch.
+There are two parts to adjusting the action.
 First, measure the string height above the first fret.
 Suggested starting values:

 If necessary, cut the nut slots to spec, using a feeler gauge to measure relief.
 If you are cutting the nut slots, make sure to use nut slot files of the appropriate width and please do this very carefully!
 There is no recovery from cutting too deeply so best to file a bit and re-check relief, over and over, until the string is at the correct height.
 The nut slots need only be adjusted one time for the life of the neck.